parameter-concern/penn-calc-wiki/_lectures/01-functions.md

 ## Examples

+{::comment}The whitespace formatting of this list is very particular in order to get the answers treated as blocks underneath the list items.{:/comment}

 1. Polynomials, e.g. $$f(x) = x^3-5x^2+x+9$$.
 Give the domain and range of $$f$$. <button class="toggle" data-box="#box1">Answer</button>

     The domain is $$\mathbb{R}$$, because we can plug in any real number into a polynomial.
 The range is $$\mathbb{R}$$, which we see by noting that this is a cubic function, so as $$x \rightarrow -\infty$$, $$f(x) \rightarrow -\infty$$, and as $$x \rightarrow \infty$$, $$f(x) \rightarrow \infty$$.